jakobgager/rptplot/README.md

                         e.g. -s '1.4, 4, 10'
-  --scalenoiso          scale non-isotropic, additional scalefactor for y values --xshift              shift data in x for each argument --style               set the style for every argument
+  --scalenoiso          scale non-isotropic, additional scalefactor for y values --xshift              shift data in x for each argument --yshift              shift data in y for each argument --scaleall            apply given transformation to all datasets --style               set the style for every argument
                         e.g. --style '-k, --g, :r'
-  -a                    creates markers with a given distance for each argument -b, --lw              set linewidth for each argument -n                    skip non-isotropic note
+  -a                    creates markers with a given distance for each argument --lw                  set linewidth for each argument -n                    skip non-isotropic note
   -c                    set clipping of lines and markers OFF --legend              set a legend entry for each argument
-                        has to be a string with comma separated values. e.g. --legend 'Plot 1, Plot 2, Plot 3' --legloc              specify the legend location, default: 'best' --mplstyle            use mpltools stylefile
+                        has to be a string with comma separated values.
+                        If None is specified no legend is plotted for this dataset. e.g. --legend 'Plot 1, Plot 2, Plot 3' --legloc              specify the legend location, default: 'best' --baseaxis            plot origin axis
+  --mplstyle            use mpltools stylefile
                         e.g. --mplstyle 'style1'
   -d                    copy rptscript to folder, for extended modification